sainarala421/RobotFrameworkDemoWorkspace/README.md

 Running Tests Remotely: Sauce Labs
 ----------------------------------
 Running tests in Selenium Grid, set `REMOTE_URL` to the Saucelabs URI: `http://ondemand.saucelabs.com/wd/hub`
-NOTE: Creat a Sauce Labs account then save the Sauce Labs Username and Access Key as environment variables GET SAUCELABS DETAILS:
+NOTE: Creat a Sauce Labs account then save the Sauce Labs Username and Access Key as environment variables.

+GET SAUCELABS DETAILS:
-1. Signup with Sauce Labs: `https://saucelabs.com`
+1. Signup with Sauce Labs: `https://saucelabs.com`.
-2. Sign in to Sauce Labs
+2. Sign in to Sauce Labs.
-3. Click user icon on top right
+3. Click user icon on top right.
-3. Go to `User Settings` > Click`Show`
+3. Go to `User Settings` > Click `Show`.
-4. Input user password And click the Access key (which is then AutomAticAlly copied toclipboArd)
+4. Input user password And click the Access key (which is then AutomAticAlly copied toclipboArd).
 5. Get the Sauce labs remote URL.
-6. Go to Dashboard > AUTOMATED TESTS tab And copy the URI in the instructions: `http://ondemand.saucelabs.com/wd/hub`
+6. Go to Dashboard > AUTOMATED TESTS tab And copy the URI in the instructions: `http://ondemand.saucelabs.com/wd/hub`.

 Save the sauce labs credentials in `bash_profile`
 ```bash